-Learning management systems can do all of this on a single platform, without the need to rig a bunch of unrelated systems and tools.
+An LMS can do all this on a single platform without the need to rig a bunch of unrelated systems and tools.
 If your school doesn’t currently have one in place, take a look at one of these available options.

 Blackboard is not a free or low-cost LMS for schoolwide use, but if your school isn’t already equipped with it, you can try it for free with your own classes through Coursesites.

 Canvas is another LMS in widespread use among colleges and universities.
-It’s also well known for its ability to differentiate and scale instruction so you can tailor learning to the needs of individual students.
+It’s also well known for its ability to differentiate and scale instruction so you can tailor learning to individual students’ needs.
 That makes it an especially useful LMS for K-12 as well.
 As with Blackboard, it’s not a free or low-cost tool for schoolwide use.
-But if your school isn’t already set up with it, teachers can try Canvas for free with their own classes.
+But if your school isn’t already set up with it, you can try Canvas for free with your own classes.

 3. Google Classroom (G Suite for Education)

 Google’s G Suite for Education is an always-free resource for teachers that gives students access to Google’s complete suite of tools, including Google Docs (word processing), Sheets (spreadsheets), Slides (presentations), and Hangouts Meet (video chat).
 These tools make it easy for students to collaborate on assigned group projects.
 Plus, it allows for easy feedback with suggesting mode (similar to track changes in Word) in Google Docs as well as the ability to leave targeted feedback with detailed comments.

 Additionally, it provides education-specific tools like assignment and grading capabilities.
 These pair with your school’s LMS through a tool called Google Course Kit.
 But you must contact your school’s administrator if they haven’t already enabled it in your LMS.